 Clark Middleton has worked as an actor with film directors including David Lynch, Ang Lee, Henry Bean, Quentin Tarantino, Robert Rodriguez, Richard Linklater, Bong Joon Ho and Frank Miller, among others.
-On television, he has been seen on The Blacklist, The Path, Fringe, Jonny Zero, in a recurring role on Law and Order, and in CSI: Las Vegas.
-He will be seen in Twin Peaks, 2017.
+On television, he has been seen on The Blacklist, Twin Peaks, American Gods, The Path, Fringe, Jonny Zero, in a recurring role on Law and Order, and in CSI: Las Vegas.

 Clark also writes and directs original work for both screen and stage.
 A working actor in New York City since 1983, Clark made his theatrical debut in three plays with the late Geraldine Page.
 He went on to work with Uta Hagen and Herbert Berghof and has acted at the Public Theater, with the Circle Repertory Company, Shakespeare in the Park, the Signature, the Shakespeare Company.
 He has worked in regional theaters including the Denver Center and the Mark Taper Forum in Los Angeles.
 Clark has created parts for playwrights including Sam Shepard, John Belluso, David Ives, John Guare, Edwardo Machado, and William Leavengood.
 He also wrote the one-person, critically acclaimed play Miracle Mile and performed it in NYC and throughout the US.